The Ask

 Strategic Approach

-Research: Understanding Why Prospects Said No & Employers Say Yes
+Research: Understanding Why Prospects Say No& Employers Say Yes

 We interviewed non-matriculants to uncover a critical insight: the primary barrier wasn’t the in-person format.
 It was the lack of transparent outcome data.
 In our interviews with hiring managers, they essentially were not aware that Richmond had an MBA.
 We learned that institutional prestige and academic reputation do not automatically translate to employer awareness.